 This is excellent, except for the fact that it doesn’t actually save your data for later use!
 To actually make use of the data, you will need to supplement this line with an assignment statement:

-Now you have asked the Macro to save My.Dataset is a Data Frame object.
-In my experience, this is the easiest format of data to use in R, as it is exactly how you see your data in Alteryx – rows and columns.
-Now, you can use R functions applied to My.Dataset.
+Now you have asked the R tool to save your data as df and store it within the R script.
+In our experience, this is the easiest way to use data in R, as it is exactly how you see your data in Alteryx – rows and columns.
+Now, you can use R functions applied to df.